 These cost lowest.
 They are recommended for patients with significant teeth loss or those who may need to have some teeth extracted because these dentures are easy to repair, reline or modify.

 They are made from thermoplastic nylon.
-They have flexible base used to retain them in the socket, so unlike acrylic dentures, they need no metal retainers.
+They have a flexible base used to retain them in the socket, so unlike acrylic dentures, they need no metal retainers.
 Alternatively, they can use clear or tooth coloured resin retainers.

 These are the thinnest and smallest of all these partial denture varieties.
 They are stronger and more stable and offer better support for remaining teeth.
 They can use cast metal retainers, tooth coloured or nylon resin.
+The metal used in the partial dentures is vitalium which is safe for the mouth.

 Overall, a partial denture significantly helps conserve the remaining natural teeth by minimising wear and tear.
 It does this by distributing the chewing and grinding forces exerted on the remaining natural teeth more evenly.
-Be sure to discuss your options with your dental prosthetist.
+Be sure to discuss your options with your Dental Prosthetist.